Registering your Car in California

 California License Plates

 CA vehicles need to have license plates that contain an up-to-date registration sticker that indicate they are valid.
+You can check their status on the DMV website.

 License plates stick to a vehicle when bought or sold, except in the case where a seller has requested to keep them.